narengan/cis/about.md

 # About IBM Cloud Internet Services
 IBM Cloud Internet Services (CIS) provides a fast, highly performant, reliable and secure internet service for enterprise customers running their business on IBM Cloud.

-IBM Cloud CIS allows you to tune most of its features to suit your needs, including:

- * Authoritative DNS servers
- * Global and Local Load Balancing
- * Web Application Firewall (WAF)
- * Caching and page rules
- * DDoS Protection

 IBM Cloud CIS gets you going quickly by establishing defaults for you, which you can change easily from the API or UI interfaces.
 Here are some comonly changed parameters:

  * DNS settings : you can use CIS to host your DNS or you can create CNAME records.